The Philippine journalists taking the rap in Duterte's latest war

 It was an explosive moment during a period of simmering tension between Ranada’s news outlet, Rappler, and Duterte’s administration, part of a chain of events that has drawn global concern for one of Southeast Asia’s few remaining corners of relatively free and open press.

-Now facing multiple criminal charges against the site and its staff, the latest of which were filed this week, Rappler’s management say they will not bow to what they see as government intimidation.
+Now facing multiple criminal charges against the site and its staff - the latest of which led to the arrest of its chief Maria Ressa on Friday - Rappler’s management say they will not bow to what they see as government intimidation.

 Duterte’s office says it has no grudge against Rappler and the government is not behind any of the cases against the news site and its staff.